Missa brevis (Palestrina)

 The Missa brevis is a mass written by Giovanni Pierluigi da Palestrina first published in 1570 in Palestrina's Third Book of Masses and reprinted several times since.
 Its title may be misleading, as a missa brevis commonly refers to a short mass, which this is not.
 It is among the most performed of Palestrina's polyphonic repertoire.

 Structure

 The Missa brevis is written for four voices: soprano, alto, tenor, and bass.
 The Benedictus, however, is for three voices, while the second Agnus Dei is for five.
-It is written in the key of F mode with B flat.
+It is written in the key of F mode with B♭.